kinode-dao/kinode-book/src/apis/websocket_authentication.md

 Incoming WebSocket messages will be enums of `HttpServerRequest` with type `WebSocketOpen`, `WebSocketPush`, or `WebSocketClose`.

 You will want to store the `channel_id` that comes in with `WebSocketOpen` so that you can push data to that WebSocket.
-If you expect to have more than one client co.osted at a time, then you will most likely want to store the channel IDs in a Set (Rust `HashSet`).
+If you expect to have more than one client connected at a time, then you will most likely want to store the channel IDs in a Set (Rust `HashSet`).

 With a `WebSocketPush`, the incoming message will be on the `LazyLoadBlob`, accessible with `get_blob()`.